originphp/website/source/docs/controllers.md

 If you want to add logic when the controller is created, you can do so in the `initialize` method.

-Remember, you can use the code generation tool to create the Controller and ControllerTest for you.
+## Creating Controllers

+To create a `Controller` and its test file

 ```linux
 $ bin/console generate controller Products
 ```

-For more information see [code generation]((/docs/development/code-generation))
+For more information on code generation see the [code generation guide](/docs/development/code-generation).

 ## Models